Trump threatens retaliatory 200% tariff on European wine after EU proposes American whiskey tax

 “We don’t like tariffs because we think tariffs are taxes and they are bad for business and they are bad for consumers,” she said.
 “We have always said at the same time that we will defend our interests.
 We’ve said it, and we’ve shown it, but at the same time I also want to emphasize that we are open for negotiations.”

-But with the EU and Trump now tussling over alcohol tariffs, the impact of a trade war could surface for consumers.
+But with the EU and Trump now tussling over alcohol tariffs, the impact of a trade war could surface directly in ways consumers could quickly see.
 It’s unclear how the import taxes would be absorbed among vintners, distillers, brewers, distributors, retailers and consumers.

 Because of Trump’s threat, a previously untariffed $15 bottle of Italian Prosecco could possibly increase in price to $45.
 Similarly, Europe’s response to Trump’s steel and aluminum tariffs means that the cost of a 30-euro bottle of bourbon in Paris could increase to 45 euros.